jbrot/santorini-ai/README.md

 This AI looks a few moves in the future with the following goals:
 1. Win
 2. Prevent the opponent from winning
+3. Both:
-3. a.
-Minimize distance between the AI pawns and the opponents' pawns
+   - Minimize distance between the AI pawns and the opponents' pawns
-   b.
-Maximize the height of the AI pawns relative to the opponents' pawns, where a pawn's height is computed by looking at its height and the height of its neighbors.
+   - Maximize the height of the AI pawns relative to the opponents' pawns, where a pawn's height is computed by looking at its height and the height of its neighbors.

 # Status